Vocast-fr/podcheater/README.md

 1. Get several episodes' information from input podcasts feeds.
 A random number of items are picked.
 The more recent the content is, the more probabilities it has to get chosen.
 The more episodes published dates are ancient, the less number of picked items are.

-2. Select an user agent from [WhatIsMyBrowser API](https://developers.whatismybrowser.com/), according expected frequencies of app usage (configured with `UA_PROP` environment variable).
+2. Select user agents from [WhatIsMyBrowser API](https://developers.whatismybrowser.com/), according expected frequencies of app usage (configured with `UA_PROP` environment variable).

-3. Request the picked episodes with the fake user agent.
+3. Request the picked episodes with select user agents.
 Request only a part of the file (`MIN_NB_BYTES` environment variable), and then abort.

 4. Reboot the modem with device API, to get a new IP address